-To express the university’s policy on nondiscrimination, anti-harassment, and nonretaliation
+To express the university’s policy on discrimination, harassment, and retaliation

 Arizona Board of Regents Policy Manual - 1 –119

 Title VII of the Civil Right Act of 1964 (Pub.L.
 88-352) as amended, 42 U.S.C. §2000e.

 Title IX, U.S. Education Amendments Act of 1972 (Pub.L.
 92-318), 20 U.S.C. §§ 1681-1688.